 The Leslie Kent Memorial Scholarship

 Two $2500 scholarships will be awarded students who have an Expected Family Contribution of $0-$5000, as reported on the FAFSA Student Aid Report.
-Preference will be given to students who will be the first in their families to attend college.
+Students should be the first in their family to attend college.
 An essay is required.

 The Fairfax Eagle Scout Scholarship